Concert: Ethel quartet plus guitarist Kaki King

 Carla Senecal, firstname.lastname@example.org

 Our art and graphic design graduates work in wide variety of careers.
 Some go on to museums, galleries, advertising agencies, media companies, graphic design firms and more.
 Others pursue self-employed studio work.
-They find opportunities in photography, illustration, digital design, information science, education, motion graphics, integrated media design, book arts and many other fields.
+They find opportunities in photography, illustration, digital media, graphic design, information design, education, motion graphics, integrated media design, book arts and many other fields.